brothertoad/notes/notes.md

 Look at _How To Play Boogie Woogie Piano_ by Arthur Migliazza and Dave Rubin.

+Choices Kitchen and Bath, listed on yelp - also Cutler Construction Services

 [This page on ArchLinux](https://wiki.archlinux.org/index.php/Audiobook) shows how to make m4b files, which is a format for audiobooks.
 You can also put a .nomedia file in a directory containing m4b files to prevent a music app from playing them.